BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 VPN Gateway is one type of a virtual network gateway, it is deployed in the a dedicated subnet of the virtual network and enables:

-- connection from on premises datacenter through site-to-site connection
+- connection from on premises data-center through site-to-site connection
 - connections from individual devices through point-to-site connections
-- connecting other virtual network thorugh network-to-network connection
+- connecting other virtual network thorough network-to-network connection

 there can only be one vpn gateway for each virtual network, but a vpn gateway can connect to multiple locations.\
 There are two ways to deploy a vpb gateway, _policy based_ or _route based_.